our world at the start of 2019

 The world is also becoming more urban with more than half the population now living in towns and cities.
 And this proportion is likely to get bigger for economists calculate that urban dwellers are 50% more productive than rural workers and 30% more prosperous.

-For most of us living in the North, even after the recent near financial meltdown, we still have everything we need to make the most of our lives.
-We live in comfortable well-heated homes within easy reach of shops where the shelves are stacked with food from all over the world, clean refreshing water gushes out of taps and costs very little, first-rate medical services are there for everyone from the cradle to the grave, schools give every child the golden ticket to compete in our modern world where the choice of jobs has never been greater, welfare is there for those falling on difficult times, infinite communications and entertainment can be accessed on our mobile phones whilst future holidays are often planned before the next one has been taken.
+For most of us living in the North, even after the 2008 near financial meltdown, we still have everything we need to make the most of our lives.
+We live in comfortable well-heated homes within easy reach of shops where the shelves are stacked with food from all over the world, clean refreshing water gushes out of taps and costs very little, first-rate medical services are there for everyone from the cradle to the grave, schools give every child the golden ticket to compete in our modern world where the choice of jobs has never been greater and the welfare state is there for those falling on difficult times.
+At the same time infinite communications and entertainment can be easily accessed on our computers/mobile phones whilst future holidays are often planned before the next one has been taken.

 Meanwhile, in most of the developing world, life as we know it, hangs in stark contrast.